dhanushkasampath/spring-batch-processing-demo/README.txt

 9. Then pass that created "Step" object to "Job" Object

 10. Then we need to pass the created job object into "Job Launcher"

+11. Create a RestController as JobController in controller package and write a method in it to trigger the jobs